CYBWithFlourish/IP-Sweeper-Script/README.md

 - ```sh
   ping -c 1 "$1.$ip" | grep "64 bytes" | cut -d " " -f 4 | tr -d ":" &
   ```
-  > `ping`: To ping the ip addreess
+  > `ping`: To ping the ip address

   > `-c 1`: Ping one ip at a time

   > `$1.$ip`: `$1` will be the user input.
 We will input the first three ranges of the ip and the last range will be taken from the `for` loop. i.e. if a user input was `192.68.1` then in the first run of the `for` loop`$ip` will be `1`. thus, `$1.$ip` will result in `192.68.1.1` and it will ping this ip.

   > `grep "64 bytes"`: Try running a `ping` command to an ip.
-If the ip responds, the resultwill be `"64 bytes from (given_ip)"`.
+If the ip responds, the result will be `"64 bytes from (given_ip)"`.
 Now, if the ip is active, it will respond and the response will contain the term `"64 bytes"`.
 Thus, `grep "64 bytes"` will simply filter out the ip's that responded from a total of `254` ip addresses.
 We know that if the ip is active it will respond. the demo of responding will be something like this, `'64 bytes from given_ip'` where given_ip will be the ip pinged too.
 Therefore from the whole response now, we will need only the ip address of the responded ip.

   > `cut -d " " -f 4`: This command basically does the same thing.
 It cuts the whole response with the delimeter(`-d`), whitespace(`" "`), and picks the 4th term(`-f 4`) from it, that will be the ip.
 This `cut` command will basically produce output like `192.68.1.1`
   >>Here, we don't need the colon(`:`).
 We just need the ip, thus we run the `tr` command.